+• Interpreter: Reads your source code or some IR (bytecode) of it, and executes it directly (normally 1-to-1 mapping).

+ML System: Hardware (ii)

-- Interpreter: Reads your source code or some IR (bytecode) of it, and executes it directly (normally 1-to-1 mapping). - JIT compiler: Reads your source code, or more typically some IR (bytecode) of it, compiles that on the fly and executes native code (segments to segments).
+• JIT compiler: Reads your source code, or more typically some IR (bytecode) of it, compiles that on the fly and executes native code (segments to segments).